-The discrete velocity space should be used to record the free transit of molecules, which is dependent only on the D-dimensional particle velocity $\mathbf{\xi }$ and is not related to $\mathbf{\eta }$ and $e$ (for diatomic gas).
-The following reduced distribution functions \cite{yang1995rarefied} are used in the current numerical scheme to prevent discretizing $\mathbf{\eta }$ and $e$:
+The transport process of the distribution function depends only on the D-dimensional particle velocity $\bm{\xi }$ and is irrelevant to $\bm{\eta }$ and $e$ (for diatomic gases).
+The following reduced distribution functions \cite{yang1995rarefied} are introduced to save computational memory and cost:

-The physical meaning of $G$, $H$, and $R$ is the distribution of the mass, translational internal energy, and rotating energy in the dummy velocity space and rotational energy space, respectively.
-The quasi-linear feature of the model equation is advantageous for this condensed treatment.
-Only the simplified distribution functions $G$ and $H$ are required for monatomic gases.
-The reduced distribution function $R$ for rotational energy will also be introduced for diatomic gases.
-Note that $R$ will inevitably vanish in three dimensions.
-Then, the macro quantity can be expressed as:
+Note that $R$ is only for diatomic gases and $H$ will inevitably vanish in three dimensions.
+The macroscopic variables can be solved by the moments of the reduced distribution functions as follows: